pac4j/pac4j/documentation/blog/jee_pac4j_vs_pac4j_jee.md

 With `pac4j` v5.2, there is a very important new dependency: `pac4j-jee`.
 Though, there already exists a `jee-pac4j` artifact and this may seem confusing!

-Let's come back to the basics: unlike any other security framework, `pac4j` is first of all a security engine agnostic from any framework and it's hosted in the Github project: *https://github.com/pac4j/pac4j*
+Let's come back to the basics: unlike any other security framework, `pac4j` is first of all a security engine agnostic to any framework and it's hosted in the Github project: *https://github.com/pac4j/pac4j*

 ### 1) `pac4j-XXX` dependencies = protocol supports